Certify'em and Google Workspace (G Suite)

 No. Certify'em can be used with a simple, free Gmail account.
 However, users of Gmail are subject to a limit of 100 emails sent/day by Add-ons like Certify'em.
 This limit is set by Google, and not by Certify'em.
 This means you'll only be able to send a maximum of 100 certificates per day using a Gmail account.
 In practice, you'll be limited to less than 100 certificates/day since (1) the quota of 100 emails/day is shared across any and all Add-ons you've installed, and (2) other emails you send with Certify'em (such as emails sent when a user fails an exam) also count toward this limit.

-In contrast, Workspace users have an much higher limit of 1,500 emails/day (takes a few months to go into effect for accounts with less than 6 users).
+In contrast, Workspace users have an much higher limit of 1,500 emails/day.
 This limit, set by Google, is shared across all Add-ons a user has installed.

 How do I know if I already have Workspace?